-Sadly, summer is over.
-It’s time to whip out the coats, boots and sweaters and switch your closets from summer to fall/winter clothes.
-Proper handling and maintenance of your off-season garments is critical – it will enhance your wardrobe’s appearance when you need it next spring (or for a warm weather vacation this winter), and improper storage can cause deterioration, insect damage and discoloration of the fabrics.
-Therefore, the wardrobe storage experts at Garde Robe created this introductory summary to help you.
+Proper handling and maintenance of your off-season garments is critical – it will enhance your wardrobe’s appearance when you need it next season, and improper storage can cause deterioration, insect damage and discoloration of the fabrics.
+The wardrobe storage experts at Garde Robe created this introductory summary to help you.

 - Always make sure garments are properly cleaned prior to storing them for an extended period of time.
 Even if the garment looks clean, if it has been worn it may have bacteria, body oils, antiperspirant, hair spray or perfume/cologne that will damage the fabric if left untreated for several months.
 You should always remove your dry cleaner’s clear plastic bags immediately as these bags trap gasses that can cause discoloration and don’t allow the garment to breathe properly.